AntonRidgway/NationalMapViewers/README.md

 # NationalMapViewers
-Java software to visualize terrain data in the GridFloat format provided by the USGS.
+Java software to visualize terrain data in GridFloat format, as provided by the USGS.
-It provides a 3D contour plot visualization, as well as a real-world scale scene walkthrough.
+It provides a 3D contour plot visualization (TerrainVis.java), as well as a to-scale scene walkthrough (SceneWalkthrough.java).

-!!
 Note that this project is dependent on JOGL for its rendering.
-I made use of the following page to set up the dependencies: https://jogamp.org/wiki/index.php/Setting_up_a_JogAmp_project_in_your_favorite_IDE
+I made use of the following guide to quickly set up the dependency: https://jogamp.org/wiki/index.php/Setting_up_a_JogAmp_project_in_your_favorite_IDE

 Compatible terrain data for this project can be acquired from the USGS National Map viewer at http://viewer.nationalmap.gov/.
 1) Use the map to find an area you'd like to download data for.